-1. Right-click the Database Connection Pools folder in your integration component library in System Manager and choose Create New Database Connection from the context menu.
+Right-click the Database Connection Pools folder in your integration component library in System Manager and choose Create New Database Connection from the context menu.
 The "Database Connection" dialog appears.

 - Note: Although the name of the dialog would suggest that what you are creating at this point is a database connection, it is really a database connection pool.
 In later steps you will define database connections within the pool. - 2.
-Select the appropriate value in the Database Driver drop-down menu-either DB2 (Type 2), or MQ SQL Server(Type 4) or DB2 iSeries (Type 2-depending on the database vendor). - 3.
-If you chose MQ SQL Server(Type 4) in the Database Driver drop-down menu, then you must type the name of the computer on which the database server resides in the Host name field. - If you chose DB2 iSeries (Type 2) in the Database Driver drop-down menu, then you must enter the OS/400 system host name where the database resides in the Host name field. - 4.
+Select the appropriate value in the Database Driver drop-down menu-either DB2 (Type 2) or MQ SQL Server(Type 4) or DB2 i5/OS (Type 2) -depending on the database vendor or IBM Toolbox for iSeries (Type 4) if you are using i5/OS with a remote respository database. - 3.
+If you chose MQ SQL Server (Type 4) in the Database Driver drop-down menu, then you must type the name of the computer on which the database server resides in the Host name field. - If you chose DB2 i5/0S (Type 2) in the Database Driver drop-down menu, then you must enter the OS/400 system host name where the database resides in the Host name field. - 4.
 Type the name of the database in the Database field.
-If you chose DB2 iSeries (Type 2) in the Database Driver drop-down menu, you will see Schema instead of Database for the field name.
+If you chose DB2 i5/0S (Type 2) in the Database Driver drop-down menu, you will see Schema instead of Database for the field name.
 Specify the database schema name for this connection (that is, the collection name). - 5.
-If you chose MQ SQL Server(Type 4) in the Database Driver drop-down menu, then you must type the port number through which clients communicate with the database server in the Port number field. - 6.
+If you chose MQ SQL Server (Type 4) in the Database Driver drop-down menu, then you must type the port number through which clients communicate with the database server in the Port number field. - 6.
 If you are connected to the InterChange Server Express instance that will use the pool, select that instance from the Connected Servers drop-down menu. - 7.
 Type a name for the pool in the DBConnection Name field.
 You specify this database connection pool name when writing Java code to establish the connection in maps or collaboration templates. - 8.
-Type the user name that should be used by InterChange Server Express to log in to the specified database in the Login field. - If you chose DB2 iSeries (Type 2) in the Database Driver drop-down menu, this field should be a valid user profile on the OS/400 machine, and the profile must also have the proper authority for the database and database objects.
-Further, if the Login and corresponding password field is blank, then the user profile of the InterChange server job (by default, QWBISVR43) will be used for database access. - 9.
+Type the user name that should be used by InterChange Server Express to log in to the specified database in the Login field. - If you chose DB2 i5/0S (Type 2) in the Database Driver drop-down menu, this field should be a valid user profile on the OS/400 machine, and the profile must also have the proper authority for the database and database objects.
+Further, if the Login and corresponding password field is blank, then the user profile of the InterChange Server Express job (by default, QWBISVR44) will be used for database access. - 9.
 Type the password for the user name. - 10.
 Type the maximum number of connections that should be established by the pool for all the individual database connection objects you plan to create within it in the Maximum connections field, or enable the Unlimited checkbox to allow as many connections to be established as are permitted by the database server configuration and licensing.